Major Arcana

 Yes or No?

-yes.
-The Wheel leans yes — change is coming and generally in your favour — with the caveat that timing is in motion and not fully in your hands.
+Yes.
+The Wheel leans yes — change is coming and generally in your favor — with the caveat that timing is in motion and not fully in your hands.

 Card combinations